RTVIProcessor

 Services

-Services represent configurable components of your application.
-Each service can have multiple options that clients can control.
+Services represent configurable components of your application that clients can interact with.

 Registering Services